Mowag Piranha V: Denmark

 At the end of 2015, Denmark announced the order of 308 vehicles.
 The first Piranhas were to arrive in 2018, with the last arriving in 2023.
 The Piranha V was selected as the replacement of the old M113.
-It was selected over the CV90, the ASCOD, and the VBCI.
+It was selected over the CV90 Armadillo, the ASCOD, and the VBCI.

 The Danish Piranha V contract includes six different variants: infantry, command, pioneer, ambulance, repair and mortar.
 The first pre-production variant vehicles arrived in 2017, with the first production variants being officially handed over to the Armed Forces in March 2019.

-In 2020, the ambulance version was received.
-The vehicles were assigned to the 1st Brigade where they are to replace the Piranha III.
+According to the mortar carrier deal signed between the Danish Defence Acquisition and Logistics Organization (DALO) signed and the Elbit Systems subsidiary ELSAIT, 15 Piranha Vs were equipped with the A3MS 120mm mortar system.